The Indian Rupee in Free Fall: Understanding the 2025 Crash and Its Wider Implications

-By the final weeks of 2025, the Indian rupee had crossed a symbolic threshold that few economists thought possible even a year earlier: ₹90 to one US dollar.
-For the first time in its history, the currency recorded its worst annual performance among major global currencies, depreciating more than 5 per cent against the dollar in a single calendar year.
-Markets now openly discuss the possibility of the rupee touching ₹100 within the next twelve to eighteen months.
-This is no longer a gradual, managed decline; many analysts describe the movement as the rupee in free fall.
+By the final weeks of 2025, the Indian rupee crossed a significant threshold that few economists thought possible just a year earlier: ₹90 to one US dollar.
+For the first time in its history, the currency experienced its worst annual performance among major global currencies, falling more than 5 percent against the dollar in a single year.
+Markets now openly discuss the possibility of the rupee reaching ₹100 within the next twelve to eighteen months.
+This is no longer a slow, managed decline; many analysts call this movement a free fall for the rupee.

 What Does “Crashing” Actually Mean in Currency Terms?

-In everyday language, “crashing” suggests sudden, dramatic collapse—like a car crash or a computer programme freezing.
-In foreign-exchange markets, however, a “crashing rupee” or “rupee crash” simply means a rapid and largely uninterrupted depreciation over a short period.
-Unlike an equity-market crash, which can happen in minutes, currency crashes usually unfold over weeks or months, but the speed and scale still feel shocking to citizens and policymakers alike.
+In everyday language, “crashing” suggests a sudden, dramatic collapse—like a car crash or a computer program freezing.
+In foreign-exchange markets, however, a “crashing rupee” or “rupee crash” simply means a rapid and largely uninterrupted decline over a short period.
+Unlike an equity-market crash, which can happen in minutes, currency crashes usually unfold over weeks or months, but the speed and impact still feel shocking to citizens and policymakers alike.

-The 2025 episode is remarkable because the depreciation has been both steep and broad-based: the rupee has weakened not only against a strengthening US dollar but also against the euro, pound sterling, Japanese yen, and even many emerging-market peers.
-In technical terms, India’s currency became Asia’s worst-performing major unit and one of the weakest globally in 2025.
+The 2025 episode is notable because the decline has been both steep and widespread.
+The rupee has weakened not only against a rising US dollar but also against the euro, pound sterling, Japanese yen, and even many emerging-market currencies.
+In technical terms, India’s currency became Asia’s worst-performing major unit and one of the weakest worldwide in 2025.

 Why Is the Indian Rupee Crashing Against the Dollar in 2025?